ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 The toolchain template configuration files are comprised primarily of YAML formatted files.
 Each file contains metadata that describes different aspects of the toolchain.
 The metadata includes
 * Information about the toolchain, GitHub, or Git Repo and Issue Tracking repositories.
 * Details about how code is built and deployed.
 * Configuration properties for the tools that are in the toolchain.

-As your toolchain becomes more complex, the configuration files will grow in complexity, too.
+As your toolchain becomes more complex, the configuration files might grow in complexity, too.

 A few guidelines to keep in mind when you work with YAML files:

-* Only use spaces.
+* Only spaces use spaces.
 Tabs are not allowed.
 * All properties and lists must be indented with one or more spaces.
 * All keys and properties are case-sensitive.